 The current version of TRANSYT-7F does not support multiple green intervals used in conjunction with phasing sequence optimization.
 If multiple green intervals have been coded for a single phase, an error message will likely occur.
 Multiple green intervals are sometimes coded on the Edit > Timing screen, to indicate specific pedestrian or fixed green intervals that are separate from the variable interval, where the variable interval is subject to optimization.
-An alternative technique for enforcing specific pedestrian or fixed green intervals would be to code the appropriate minimum phase time, also on the Timing screen.
+An alternative technique for enforcing specific pedestrian or fixed green intervals minimum phase time, also on the Timing screen.